CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

 cumulus@switch:~$ nv action generate system tech-support
 ```

-## Upgrade Cumulus Linux

-You can upgrade Cumulus Linux in one of two ways:
-- Install a Cumulus Linux image of the new release with either:
-  - Optimized image upgrade
-  - <span class="a-tooltip">[ONIE](## "Open Network Install Environment")</span>
-- Upgrade only the changed packages using package upgrade.

-Cumulus Linux also provides ISSU to upgrade an active switch with minimal disruption to the network.
-See {{<link url="In-Service-System-Upgrade-ISSU" text="In-Service-System-Upgrade-ISSU">}}.

-{{%notice note%}}
-- To upgrade to Cumulus Linux 5.12 from Cumulus Linux 4.x or 3.x, you must install a disk image of the new release.
-You *cannot* upgrade packages with package upgrade.
-- Upgrading an MLAG pair requires additional steps.
-If you are using MLAG to dual connect two Cumulus Linux switches in your environment, follow the steps in [Upgrade Switches in an MLAG Pair](#upgrade-switches-in-an-mlag-pair) below to ensure a smooth upgrade.
-{{%/notice%}}

-### Install a Cumulus Linux Image or Upgrade Packages?
+## Image Upgrade

-The decision to upgrade Cumulus Linux by either installing a Cumulus Linux image or upgrading packages depends on your environment and your preferences.
-The following section provides recommendations for each upgrade method.

-**Install a Cumulus Linux image** if you are performing a rolling upgrade in a production environment and if you are using up-to-date and comprehensive automation scripts.
-This upgrade method enables you to choose the exact release to which you want to upgrade and is the *only* method available to upgrade your switch to a new release train (for example, from 4.4.3 to 5.12).
+Image upgrade enables you to choose the exact release to which you want to upgrade and is the *only* method available to upgrade your switch to a new release train (for example, from 4.4.3 to 5.12).

-Be aware of the following when installing the Cumulus Linux image:
-- Installing a Cumulus Linux image with ONIE is destructive; any configuration files on the switch are not saved; copy them to a different server before you start the Cumulus Linux image install.
-- You must move configuration data to the new network operating system using ZTP or automation while the operating system is first booted, or soon afterwards using out-of-band management.
-- Moving a configuration file can cause issues.
-- Identifying all the locations that include configuration data is not always an easy task.
-See [Before You Upgrade Cumulus Linux](#before-you-upgrade) above.
-- Merge conflicts with configuration file changes in the new release sometimes go undetected.
-- If configuration files do not restore correctly, you cannot `ssh` to the switch from in-band management.
-Use out-of-band connectivity (eth0 or the console).
-- You *must* reinstall and reconfigure third-party applications after upgrade.

-Run **package upgrade** if you are upgrading from one Cumulus Linux 5.x release to a later 5.x release, and if you use third-party applications (package upgrade does not replace or remove third-party applications, unlike the Cumulus Linux image install).

-Be aware of the following when upgrading packages:
-- You cannot upgrade the switch to a new release train.
-For example, you **cannot** upgrade the switch from 4.x to 5.x.
-- Package upgrade only supports the current version plus two.
-For example, you can upgrade from Cumulus Linux 5.6 to 5.8 with package upgrade only if you installed the 5.6 binary image.
-- The package upgrade command might restart or stop services as part of the upgrade process.
-- The package upgrade command might disrupt core services by changing core service dependency packages.
-- After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.
-- Cumulus Linux does not support the `sudo -E apt-get dist-upgrade` command.
-Be sure to use `sudo -E apt-get upgrade` when upgrading packages.

-### Install an Image

-{{< tabs "TabID183 ">}}
-{{< tab "Optimized Image Install ">}}
+Cumulus Linux provides two different ways to upgrade the switch with a new image:
+- **ONIE** is an open source project (equivalent to PXE on servers) that enables the installation of network operating systems (NOS) on a switch.

-Optimized Cumulus Linux image install uses two partitions to upgrade the image with just one reboot cycle and takes less time than installing the image with ONIE, which requires two reboots.
+- **Optimized image upgrade** uses two partitions to upgrade the image with just one reboot cycle instead of two reboots.
 With two partitions on the switch, the current image boots from one partition, from which the image upgrade triggers.
-After detecting the running partition, and checking if the second partition is available for installation, optimized upgrade starts to stage the installation in the second partition (copying the image, preparing the partition, unpacking the new image, and tuning and finalizing the new partition for the new image).
+After detecting the running partition and checking if the second partition is available for installation, optimized upgrade starts to stage the installation in the second partition (copying the image, preparing the partition, unpacking the new image, and tuning and finalizing the new partition for the new image).
 The subsequent boot occurs from the second partition.

-To upgrade the switch with optimized install:
+{{< tabs "TabID183 ">}}
+{{< tab "Optimized Image Upgrade ">}}

 {{< tabs "TabID569 ">}}
 {{< tab "NVUE Commands ">}}